Yacell31/SurveyClient/README.md

 # Survey
 A small survey with asp.net core and reactjs.
 Below my references or everything I had to look for while building this app.

+For config, please go to the folder services/axiosConfig.js and specify the domain or localhost port established for the backend project.

 References:
 https://mikefrancis.dev/blog/create-react-app-tailwind-css
 https://github.com/thamika123/react-quizzify